Information

 Award: $500

-Requirements: Must be a high school instrumentalist from Mesquite ISD and perform with Mesquite Symphony Orchestra - lesson scholarship paid to teacher via invoice.
+Requirements: Must be a high school instrumentalist performing with the Mesquite Symphony Orchestra - lesson scholarship paid to teacher via invoice.

 In October 2002, Angela Nimifaa lost her battle with the many physical problems she fought for so long.
 Before her passing, she made an indelible mark on the Mesquite Symphony Orchestra and the entire organization.